2i2c-org/2i2c-org.github.io/content/platform/_index.md

   - block: markdown
     id: hub-services-intro
     content:
-      title: We provide services to design, develop, and manage your community hub.
+      title: A network of independent community hubs with shared infrastructure
       text: |
         <style>
         /* This makes the titles on the page a bit bigger to differentiate section titles */